david2999999/Leet-Code-Youtube/README.md

     * Can we save previously seen values in a data structure?
     * Instead of using data structure, can we use a single value to represent the information we need?
     * Can we find an iterative approach instead of a recursive approach?
+    * Can we use array to replace our data structures?
+        * This will allow a faster runtime
 * Side Cases to Consider
    * Are there negative values?
    * Will the constraints effect our answer?